Dr. Donna Marks Says Self-Love Is the Missing Link in America’s Mental Health and Addiction Crisis

 “Unhealthy habits are at the core of most mental and physical illnesses, and the research supports this,” says Dr. Marks.
 “And at the heart of many of these struggles is a lack of self-love.
 When people do not value themselves, they are more likely to engage in behaviors that avoid the emotional pain rather than heal it.”

+Avoiding feelings can take many forms, and many of these avoidance methods can develop into brain disorders, dependency, addiction, and emotional dysregulation, often misdiagnosed as psychiatric disorders and treated with medication.
+She believes society has been lured into the trap of feeling good for the moment instead of consistently.
+The quick fix: alcohol, drugs, gambling, nicotine, pills, sex, and social media have generated all-new levels of mental and physical illness.
 Instead of focusing solely on external solutions, Dr. Marks advocates for an internal shift, helping individuals build a healthier relationship with themselves.

 “Self-love is not a luxury; it is essential,” she explains.
-“When individuals learn how to love and accept themselves truly, they begin to break free from the patterns that keep them stuck.
-Healing starts from within.”
+“When individuals learn how to love and accept themselves truly, it’s easy to break up with habits that keep them stuck.
+They stop pushing on the wrong lever for love that isn’t there.
+Even more important, when children are taught they are loved and lovable through parental actions, they are far more likely to make good choices about their bodies and minds.”

 Dr. Marks is the author of multiple works, including “The Healing Moment: 7 Paths to Turn Messes into Miracles of Love,” “Exit the Maze: One Addiction, One Cause, One Cure,” and “Learn, Grow, Forgive: A Path to Spiritual Success.”
 These transformative works teach people how to delve into the seven paths that Dr. Marks introduces, which can help turn negative experiences and mistakes into meaning and purpose.